priyaaank/roadtripp/_trips/tamil-nadu-roadtrip.md

 duration: "7 Days"
 location: "Rameshwaram & Chettinad, Tamil Nadu"
 featured_image: "/assets/images/tamil-nadu/tamil-nadu-main.jpg"
-summary: "A 7-day road trip covering Rameshwaram, Chettinad & Mayiladuthurai.
-A trip focused on exploring the unexplored coastal cities and world famoud food of Chettinad"
+summary: "A 7-day road trip covering Rameshwaram, Chettinad & Tharangambadi.
+A trip focused on exploring few of the south-eastern coastal cities and world famoud food of Chettinad"
 excerpt: "Our Rameshwaram, Chettinad and Tanquebar road trip was 7 days of coastal beauty and a taste bud extravaganza"
 itinerary:
   - day: 1